 The information below is collected from state licensure boards or regulatory agencies responsible for regulating the professions of marriage and family therapy.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

-Ohio has two MFT licenses, Licensed Marriage and Family Therapist (LMFT), and Licensed Independent Marriage and Family Therapist (IMFT).
+Ohio has two MFT licenses, Marriage and Family Therapist (MFT), and Independent Marriage and Family Therapist (IMFT).
 There is also a registered marriage and family therapist trainee designation.

 Marriage and Family Therapist License Requirements

 - Graduated from a regionally accredited program with at least a master's degree in marriage and family therapy, or a related subject with equivalent coursework.

 - Must complete a practicum that includes 500 hours of client contact.
 100 hours must be direct supervision